 Parents may be asked to help out at their child’s meeting on a rota basis, and to offer their help when needed to undertake activities held outside the hut.
 Outings require an increased ratio of adults to children for safety and to comply with insurance requirements therefore, if there are not enough helpers, the outing cannot go ahead.

-To help safeguard the young people we aim to CRB check all new parents.
-This ensures peace of mind when parents help with transport, camps, rotas, fundraising etc.
+To help safeguard the young people we must DBS check any new parents who help with running the sections.
+This ensures peace of mind when parents help with transport, camps, rotas, fundraising etc. In addition, any adults who book on to Family Camp must hold a valid Scout Association DBS approval certificate.

 What do I do if my child has a medical condition you should know about?